 New York Helicopter Crash

-In 2019, Uber announced a new feature where people could book a helicopter ride for a few hundred dollars to get them to Kennedy Airport.
-The service, called Uber Helicopter, is advertised for use in lower Manhattan and parts of Brooklyn.
+In 2019, Uber announced a new feature where people could book a helicopter ride for a few hundred dollars to reach Kennedy Airport.
+The Uber Helicopter service is advertised for use in lower Manhattan and parts of Brooklyn.

 This same service has been available for years through Blade.
-However, air traffic is expected to increase significantly if the Uber service takes off.
-In 2018, there were 50,000 flights recorded over Manhattan, and the skies are only expected to become more crowded.
+However, air traffic will increase significantly if the Uber service takes off.
+In 2018, were 50,000 flights recorded over Manhattan, and the skies are only expected to become more crowded.

 According to the National Transportation Safety Board (NTSB), as reported in New York Magazine, there have been 30 helicopter crashes in the city since 1983 and at least 25 fatalities.
 Across the U.S., the total number of accidents was down 20 percent in 2020, from 121 in 2019 to 94.